1. Student Registration

 1.14 Maximum Schedule for Graduate Students

 1.15 Prerequisites: It is the responsibility of the student to be sure that course prerequisites are met.
 All prerequisites must be listed in the appropriate catalog or schedule of classes.
-A student may register for a course for which he or she has not met the prerequisites only with the consent of the head of the department in which the course is offered.
+A student may register for a course for which they have not met the prerequisites only with the consent of the head of the department in which the course is offered.
 Failure to meet course prerequisites could result in a student’s being dropped from the class.

 1.15.1 Some courses will allow concurrent enrollment when a prerequisite is not complete.
 Those courses that allow concurrent enrollment must state this in the course description for the appropriate catalog and corresponding schedule of classes and syllabus.
 A student may register for a course without the concurrent requirement only with the consent of the head of the department in which the course is offered.
 Failure to register for the concurrent requirement without approval from the head of the department will result in the student